redhat-performance/McCloud/README.rst

 5  1 Controller / 3 BlockStorage Nodes / 3 Computes   Yes     Yes    Yes   No
 6  1 Controller / 1 Networker / 5 Computes            No      No     Yes   No
 7  3 Controllers / 1 Networker / 3 Computes           No      No     Yes   No
+8  1 Controller / 6 ComputeHCIs                       No      No     Yes   No
+9  3 Controllers / 4 ComputeHCIs                      No      No     Yes   No
 =  =================================================  ======  =====  ====  ======